karinfam/svg2png-wasm/README.md

 # <img src="./logo.svg" width="150px">

+DON'T USE THIS IF YOU DONT HAVE TO!
+ALWAYS REVERT TO THE MAIN STABLE VERSION BY SSSSOTA.

 This is a fork of the original svg2png-wasm without optional syntax so it's webpack 4.x compatible.

 svg2png-wasm